Ly900/Project-1-Memory-game/readme.md

 ##How to Play
 1. Click on a square to see its picture.
-- Click on another square to find a matching picture.
+2. Click on another square to find a matching picture.
-- If the pictures match, the pictures will disappear.
+3. If the pictures match, the pictures will disappear.
-- If the pictures do not match, the pictures will flip over and you can try again to find another two matching pair.
+4. If the pictures do not match, the pictures will flip over and you can try again to find another two matching pair.
-- At the end, you will be given the number of total clicks it took you to finish the game.
+5. At the end, you will be given the number of total clicks it took you to finish the game.

 ##PseudoCode
-1. Make a 4x4 empty table.
+*1. Make a 4 x 4 empty table.*
-2.
+- Attach